MicrosoftDocs/Virtualization-Documentation/virtualization/hyper-v-on-windows/quick-start/connect-to-network.md

 	New-VMSwitch -Name "External VM Switch" -AllowManagementOS $True -NetAdapterName $net.Name
 	```

-## Virtual Switches and Laptops
+## Virtual networking on a laptop

+### NAT networking
+Network Address Translation (NAT) gives a virtual machine access to your computer's network by combining the host computer's IP address with a port through an internal Hyper-V Virtual Switch.

+This has a few useful properties:
+1. NAT Conserves IP addresses by mapping an external IP address and port to a much larger set of internal IP addresses.
+2. NAT allows multiple virtual machines to host applications that require identical (internal) communication ports by mapping these to unique external ports.
+3. NAT uses an internal switch -- creating an internal switch doesn't cause you to use network connection and tends to interfere less with a computer's networking.

+To set up a NAT network and connect it to a virtual machine, follow the [NAT networking user guide](../user-guide/setup-nat-network.md).

+### The two switch approach
-If running Windows 10 Hyper-V on a laptop, you may want to create a virtual switch for both the Ethernet and wireless network cards.
+If you're running Windows 10 Hyper-V on a laptop and frequently switch between wireless networking and a wired network, you may want to create a virtual switch for both the Ethernet and wireless network cards.
 With this configuration, you can change your virtual machines between these switches depending on how the laptop is connected to the network.
 Virtual machines will not automatically switch between wired and wireless.

 ## Next Step - Create a Virtual Machine
 [Create a Windows Virtual Machine](create-virtual-machine.md)